Key takeaways

 Commercial properties are often overlooked when considering a multi-tenant entry system.
 However, commercial office buildings also have tenants, staff, and visitors.

-Most commercial buildings rely on a simple access control system — like a key fob system — to manage entry into their property.
-But access control systems aren’t designed to provide visitor access because they lack a way for visitors to call individual tenants within the building.
+Most commercial buildings rely on a simple access control system—like a key fob system—to manage entry into their property.
+However, access control systems aren’t designed to provide visitor access because they lack a way for visitors to call individual tenants within the building.

-In addition, modern commercial office buildings are seeing more visitor traffic than ever before — thanks to the flood of on-demand services created by the gig economy.
-Today’s offices now have food deliveries, office supplies, and cleaning people coming at all times of the day.
+In addition, modern commercial office buildings are seeing more visitor traffic than ever before, thanks to the flood of on-demand services created by the gig economy.
+Today’s offices now have food deliveries, office supplies, and cleaning people at all day hours.

 Condos/Co-ops